-Upon entering the 13-year-old Corryton Senior Center, you not only step onto their walking track, but also into a place of warm, welcoming smiles from staff and community members.
-This was especially true at the Open House for Mayor Glenn Jacobs held last Thursday except the air was additionally filled with the smell of turkey and dressing and music played by the Corryton Jam members.
-The center opened its doors to more than 50 seniors with a potluck lunch and a cake for center, said, "It's great to have the mayor make this visit.
+Upon entering the 13-year-old Corryton Senior Center, you not only step onto their walking track, but also into a place of warm, welcoming smiles from staff and community y members.
+This was especially true at the Open House for Mayor Glenn Jacobs held last Thursday except the air was additionally filled with the smell of turkey and deesaing and music played by the Corryton Jam members.
+The center opened its doors to more than 50 seniors with a potluck funch and a sale for the mayor, alongside a staff excited to show off its showth and amenities.

+Kathy Romines, a regular senior at the center, said.
+This great to have the mayor make this visit.
 When you come here, you see those, even older than me, enjoying life.
-I'm so glad we have this.
+If m so glad we have this.
 This center is a lot like a church.
 It's so good for seniors to get out and to have this.
-And another thing, it's free!
-If you can get here, then there is someoff its growth and amenities.
+And sonther this, lift freel if you can get here, then there is something for evencone."